AnujPancholi/fullstackopen2020-part7/README.md

 First step was to add an API endpiont in the backend to return the information of just one blog by its ID.
 On the frontend, I used `useParams` to fetch the ID of the blog from the URL path, in a new component `BlogView`, then I implemented a reducer for a new property in the redux store, `featured_user` which will be displayed in the said `BlogView` component.
 The reason I decided to have this be a separate APi call instead of taking one blog out of the `blogs` property in the redux state is because someone can manually put the path of a certain blog in the address bar, so, this should be independent of the `blogs` in the state.

+## Exercise 7.16

+Have already implemented this.

+## Exercise 7.17

+First, made one POST and one GET endpoint to receive a new comment and get comments for a given blog respectively.
+Then implemented a `commentService` file on the frontend for interacting with the backend to fetch the comments.
+Since the comments will be visible for the `featured_blog`, I decided to make a property in the redux store, `featured_comments` to store the blog for `featured_comments`, and implemented a reducer for it.
+Then the flow would be that, in case a blog was viewed, first a blog would be populated via `featured_blog`, then its `id` would be retrieved in the `CommentsView` component via the `useSelector` hook and the comments would be fetched into `featured_comments` and populated.

 ----